Exploring Interpretability of Independent Components of Word Embeddings with Automated Word Intruder Test: Related Work

+Regarding lexical semantics, this work is connected with theories that use the notion of a ‘semantic feature’ and shows that we can empirically find this kind of structure in the embeddings.
+Our work presents a possible way to fix one of the shortcomings of componential analysis, that “The discovery procedures for semantic features are not clearly objectifiable”\footnote{https://en.wikipedia.org/wiki/Componential\_analysis}.
+W.r.t the structure of the lexicon, this tells us that we can organize the lexicon by binary semantic features that words either have or do not have.

+In future work, we are going to concentrate on automatically detecting the interpretation for each component and finding which components can be combined together, aiming at unsupervised construction of a compositional semantic map of word embeddings (and by extention also of the underlying text corpus).
+We believe that this may be useful not only for interpreting various forms of vector representations, but also as a method of computational analysis of compositional structures present in various corpora, as a form of ``distant reading" \citep{moretti2000conjectures}.

+\gls{ica} could also be useful to identify potential for various biases in the representations (e.g. gender bias; see Appendix~\ref{app:exa} for examples).
+If there are components clearly showing structure related to a sensitive attribute associated with a word (such as gender role), there is a potential of misusing this information in a machine learning system that uses or generates the representations.

+Based on experiments presented in this paper, it seems that the automated word intruder test with large language models is a viable alternative to other methods to quantify the interpretability of word vector representations without requiring human effort, such as the one proposed by \citet{SenelUYKC18}.
+The benefits of automated intruder test are its simplicity and possibility of directly comparing the results to human evaluation of the same test examples in cases where the human labour is available.
+More work needs to be done to determine under what conditions (specific prompts, language models, and other variables) is it possible for the automated word intruder test to be used reliably.

-\section{Related work}
+\section{Related Work}

-\citet{vayrynen_comparison_2005} devised a method to quantify how well the unsupervised features correspond to a set of supervised features.
-They compare SVD and ICA and conclude that ICA corresponds better to human intuition.
+\citet{vayrynen_comparison_2005} devised a method to quantify how well the unsupervised features correspond to a set of linguistic features such as part of speech categories.
+They compared SVD and ICA on context-word matrix and concluded that ICA corresponds better to human intuition.

 \citet{musil_examining_2019} examined the structure of word embeddings with \gls{pca}.
-They found that \gls{pca} dimensions correlate strongly with information about \gls{pos} and that the shape of the space is strongly dependent on the task that the network is trained for.
+They found that \gls{pca} dimensions correlate strongly with information about \gls{pos} and that the shape of the space is strongly dependent on the task for which the network is trained.

 \citet{faruqui-etal-2015-sparse} and \citet{Subramania2018} generated sparse interpretable representations from word embeddings.
 Unlike ICA, these are not simple projections of the original vectors.